I wish you could have seen me in the first few weeks of owning my home.

 If you didn’t have this ingrained into your mind during high school econ class like I did, opportunity cost is basically defined as the cost of opportunities you’re giving up to pursue another option.
 And when buying a house, you’re giving up a lot of them.

 For instance, let’s say you it costs you $20,000/year to live in your home.
-The opportunity cost of that could be to rent a cheap apartment for $10,000 and use the other $10K to invest.
+The opportunity cost of that could be to rent a cheap apartment for $10,000 and use the other $10K to invest in your business.
 Or travel.
 Or put towards a car.
 Or buy a 5-year supply of Wheat Thins.

 Everything you buy has an opportunity cost associated with it, and with homes, it not only deals with your money but your time as well.
 Homes need a lot of maintenance, and unless you’re living the good life and can hire help, it’s going to be your free time that’s sacrificed.
-Just be wary of this and make sure you think about what you value and want out of life prior to chasing what everyone else considers the “American Dream.”
+Just be wary of this and make sure you think about what you value and want out of life prior to chasing what society deems as essential.

 The #1 thing to remember when looking for a home is to always buy within your means.
 Doing so will keep you from being “house poor” and allow you to cover these unexpected expenses if and when they do arise.
 Be a smart consumer and factor these in when you’re deciding how much house you can afford.
 You’ll thank yourselves later when you don’t have to resort to rice and beans for 6 months just to cover a hefty repair.
 Now go out there and get yourself a house ;)